QuickBooks Error 6177 0

 Company File Moved or Folder Renamed

-Network Share or Drive Letter Changed
+Network Drive Letter or UNC Path Changed

-File Stored in Unsupported Location
+File on Unsupported Location

 Folder Permission Change